Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting: Appendix / supplemental material

 which locally aligns the 3D Gaussians with the actual surfaces.
-Since effective rank regularization does not account for the local and global structure of the scene, it isbeneficial to pair our method with these structure-aware regularizations.
+Since the effective rank regularization does not account for the local and global structure of the scene, it is beneficial to pair our method with these structure-aware regularizations.